-Stakeholder: How the Board consults and considers stakeholder interests More information The community The majority of the Group's portfolio is located on or near to MoD bases.
+Stakeholder: How the Board consults and considers stakeholder interests More information Suppliers Via the management team's regular contact with suppliers, the Group maintains strong relationships and open lines of communication.
+Information gained via these relationships is available to the Board via the Executive Directors and department heads who are welcomed at Board meetings in an ex officio capacity.
+The Group considers the interests of suppliers in many ways and this is evidenced by the Group's commitment to health and safety, regular communication with suppliers and paying suppliers promptly.
+See the People and Communities section under Environmental, Social and Governance ('ESG').
+Employees The Group has a small number of employees and ensures the welfare and concerns of staff are taken into account when making decisions impacting them.
+The Group communicates with employees through a weekly update of the intranet detailing all relevant business, market and staff news.
+Executive Directors meet weekly with key members of operational management and regular feedback is passed through senior managers' meetings.
+Staff Forums are held where all staff are invited to attend and participate, at least annually.
+Employees are anonymously surveyed on an annual basis to gauge attitudes and sentiments to a range of factors, issues, and concerns.
+See the People and Communities section under Corporate Responsibility.
+The community The majority of the Group's portfolio is located on or near to MoD bases.
 When these houses are released to the Group, it makes efforts to support the communities in which they are located.
-See the People and Communities section under Environmental, Social and Governance ('ESG').
-The Group has also committed to the Armed Forces Covenant, providing a number of benefits to service personnel.
+See the People and Communities section under Environmental, Social and Governance ('ESG') The Group has also committed to the Armed Forces Covenant, providing a number of benefits to service personnel.
 The Group seeks feedback from the individual forces Families Federations and is in contact with the leadership of these organisations on a regular basis.
 The environment The Group considers the impact on the environment based not only on safety but also on benefit to the community.
 Decisions are taken in line with its Sustainable Procurement Policy to reduce its impact on the environment.
-See the section on Climate Resilience and On-site Activity section under Environmental, Social and Governance ('ESG').
 During the year, the Group implemented 26 recommendations resulting from the Group's ESG maturity assessment.
 Annington plans to further develop its ESG strategy to meet additional TCFD recommendations and consider how to contribute to the UK's net zero aims.